Budget meal planning can save you some major cash. But most people hate doing it! Here’s how to make this money saving idea less aggravating.

 I like to use the free Cozi app, because I can just put a reminder on my phone.
 I also add things to my list as we run out of them so I don’t forget.
 I rarely leave my phone on the counter when I go to shop.

-Speaking of Pinterest, it can certainly give you a ton of ideas for your meal planning.
+Speaking of Pinterest, what a fantastic way to get a ton of meal planning ideas!
 But be careful not to go overboard.

 Since chicken breast and ground beef nearly always fall into my price range, we factor those things into our regular diets.
-I can also always afford beans and rice, so we eat them frequently, too.
-And don’t forget to factor in using up your leftovers.
+Rice and beans are always affordable, so we eat them frequently, too.
+And don’t forget to use up those leftovers.

 You’ll notice that I’m not telling you to do a pantry challenge or to skip going to the grocery store.
 That’s because I’ve discovered over the past year that it actually saves me money when I go every 2 weeks, even when my pantry is full.